SpenceKonde/megaTinyCore/README.md

 This core *always* uses Link Time Optimization to reduce flash usage - all versions of the compiler which support the tinyAVR 0/1/2-series parts also support LTO, so there is no need to make it optional as was done with ATTinyCore.

 ## Included Libraries
+In addition to these included libraries, most existing Arduino libraries work (see )

 ### tinyNeoPixel (WS2812)
 The usual NeoPixel (WS2812) libraries, including the popular FastLED as well as AdafruitNeoPixel, have problems on these parts - they depend on hand-tuned assembly, but the execution time of several key instructions has been improved; the improvements enable significant simplification of the code for driving these LEDs.
 This core includes a compatible version of the tinyNeoPixel library for interfacing with these ubiquitous addressable LEDs.
 There are two versions,  both tightly based on the Adafruit_NeoPixel library - one implements a truly identical API, and differs only in name.
 The other realizes significant flash savings in exchange for minor restrictions (length must be constant and known at compile time) and a slightly different syntax for the constructor.
 See the [tinyNeoPixel documentation](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/tinyNeoPixel.md) and included examples for more information.